 Deutsche Bank has received requests for information from regulatory and law enforcement agencies concerning the Bank's correspondent banking relationship with Danske Bank, including the Bank's historical processing of correspondent banking transactions on behalf of customers of Danske Bank's Estonia branch prior to cessation of the correspondent banking relationship with that branch in 2015.
-Deutsche Bank is providing information to and otherwise cooperating with the investigating agencies.
-The Bank is also conducting an internal investigation into these matters, including of whether any violations of law, regulation or policy occurred and the effectiveness of the related internal control environment.
-On 23 and 24 September 2019, based on a search warrant issued by the Local Court (Amtsgericht) in Frankfurt am Main, the Frankfurt am Main public prosecutor's office conducted investigations into Deutsche Bank.
+The Bank is providing information to and otherwise cooperating with the investigating agencies.
+The Bank has also completed an internal investigation into these matters, including of whether any violations of law, regulation or policy occurred and the effectiveness of the related internal control environment.
+Additionally, on 23 and 24 September 2019, based on a search warrant issued by the Local Court (Amtsgericht) in Frankfurt, the Frankfurt public prosecutor's office conducted investigations into Deutsche Bank.
 The investigations are in connection with suspicious activity reports relating to money laundering at Danske Bank.
 The Bank is cooperating in the investigation.